user-edit10 Sep 2022

 Conclusion-

 A great way to beat inflation in India is through commodity trading since commodities rise in cost when inflation increases.
-Therefore, an investor needs to be well-versed with the answers of what is commodity market is and trading strategies to wave off the risks.
+Therefore, an investor needs to be well-versed with the answers of what the commodity market is and trading strategies to wave off the risks.
 Commodity futures contracts, however, have a high degree of leverage, making them extremely risky.
 Regardless of the trading strategy used, monitoring the commodity market is crucial.